The Basics of Colonoscopy

 You may feel mild cramping during the procedure.
 You can reduce the cramping by taking several slow, deep breaths during the procedure.
 When the doctor has finished, the colonoscope is slowly withdrawn while the lining of your bowel is carefully examined.

 During the colonoscopy, if the doctor sees something that may be abnormal, small amounts of tissue can be removed for analysis (called a biopsy) and abnormal growths, or polyps, can be identified and removed.
-In many cases, colonoscopy allows accurate diagnosis and treatment without the need for a major operation.
+In many cases, colonoscopy allows accurate diagnosis and treatment without the need for major surgery.

 What Happens After a Colonoscopy?